Eagle’s Nest Atitlán: A Wonderful Eco Resort in Guatemala

 Early morning yoga

 Aside from yoga, you can try a lot of other activities.
-Each day there’s something different, from breathwork sessions to salsa lessons and sound healing.
+Every day there’s something different, from breathwork sessions to salsa lessons and sound healing.
 Occasionally, you can also participate in the traditional cacao ceremony.

 Every few days, the on-site sauna is available for free.
 The sauna is a traditional temazcal, the ancient Mayan sauna inside a small, dark, dome-shaped space.
 After sitting in the tiny sauna room for several long minutes, you plunge into a cold pool just outside.